davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 3/index.md

 dpenaloza@rpi-prague:~ $ npm -v
 10.9.2
 ```
-2. Create a folder to place your exported WordPress file and to clone the tool you are about to use.
-Mine looks like this:
+**2. Create a folder to place your exported WordPress file and to clone the tool you are about to use.
+Mine looks like this:**
 ```
 dpenaloza@rpi-prague:~/WP2Hugo $ tree
 .